F5Networks/f5-ci-docs/docs/kubernetes/kctlr-k8s-as3.rst

 Prerequisites
 `````````````
-To use AS3 declarations with BIG-IP Controller, the following requirements must be met:
+To use AS3 declarations with BIG-IP Controller, ensure you meet the following requirements:

 - You must install BIG-IP version 12.1.x or later.
 - A BIG-IP user account with the Administrator role.